 Why Browser-Based Password Managers Aren’t Ideal

-A variety of password managers are available, but three stand out as the best options.
+A variety of password managers are available, but a few stand out as the best options.
 Each is a solid option, and which you prefer will depend on what’s more important to you:

 The first big decision you will need to make with a password manager is choosing your master password.
 This master password controls access to your entire password manager database, so you should make it particularly strong — it’s the only password you’ll need to remember, after all.
 You may want to write down the password and store it somewhere safe after choosing it, just in case — for example, if you’re really serious, you could store your master password in a vault at the bank.
 You can change this password later, but only if you remember it — if you lose your master password, you won’t be able to view your saved passwords.
 This is essential, as it ensures no one else can view your secure password database without the master password.